 Making an important or large purchase without a purchase order is generally a bad idea.
-However, there are some situations where they may or may not be required according to company policy and purchasing process.
+However, there are some situations where they may or may not be required according to company procurement policy and purchasing process.

 For example, certain regular and recurring purchases that relate to the day-to-day operations of your business such as Utility payments, monthly subscriptions, and memberships are usually billed every month and therefore do not require a purchase order.

 Internal expense reimbursements for things like educational materials, entertainment, supplies, and travel are usually tracked on their own separately, and rather than a purchase order require a reimbursement request.

 You have to know the total cost of a purchase beforehand to fill out a purchase order.
 As such, costs that have an unknown future total such as legal expenses or advertising cost for instance cannot be purchased with a purchase order.
 You can use an invoice for these.